You've been admitted! Now what? Read below for important pre-arrival information.

 If you plan to arrive early (recommended), please read the Early Check-in section.

 Bed and bathroom supplies are not provided for you.
 If you are living on-campus, you must supply your own bedding.
-Please note that the beds in HSU dorms are longer than the standard twin, so you must purchase Twin XL.
+Please note that the beds in Humboldt dorms are longer than the standard twin, so you must purchase Twin XL.

 You can pack and bring your own bedding, or you can pre-order bedding before you arrive through Residence Hall Linens.
-Your pre-ordered bedding will be shipped directly to HSU and will be available when you arrive.
+Your pre-ordered bedding will be shipped directly to Humboldt and will be available when you arrive.
 Please wait until you receive your on-campus address from Housing, as you will be using your new address as your shipping address.
 Be sure to include your name!

 Locating housing off-campus can be challenging, especially the week or two prior to the start of classes.
 If you want to live off-campus, visit the Off-Campus Housing website and make arrangements before your arrival in Arcata.
 The Off Campus Housing Liaison (email@example.com) is available to assist you with securing off-campus housing, transitioning from on-campus to off-campus housing, as well as landlord and roommate issues.